Eagles are some of the most impressive and recognizable birds in the world.

 It prefers large, open bodies of water like lakes and rivers, where it can easily spot prey and watch for potential predators.

-Bald types of eagles in Indiana also have some presence off the coasts, as it has been known to scavenge on whale carcasses.
+Bald eagles in Indiana also have some presence off the coasts, as they have been known to scavenge on whale carcasses.

-Its diet consists of live prey, fish, and carrion, but it will also steal food from other predators.
+Its diet consists of live prey, fish, and carrion, but it also steals food from other predators.

 2. The Golden Eagle

 The second type of eagle in Indiana is the golden eagle.
-The golden eagle is a large bird of prey native to the Northern Hemisphere.
+This large bird of prey is native to the Northern Hemisphere.

 The adult golden eagle has a brown body and characteristic golden-brown plumage on its head, neck, and underside.